pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: convert_alpha

-      | :sl:`change the pixel format of an image including per pixel alphas`
+      | :sl:`change the pixel format of a surface including per pixel alphas`
       | :sg:`convert_alpha() -> Surface`

       Creates a new copy of the surface with the desired pixel format.
 The new